Borghese-Gladiator/next-pwa-home-cooking/README.md

 - `/archive` - previous project I forgot about that I just copy-pasted here cuz it's mostly the same

 ## To Do
+- [X] fix: constants - update content to Japanese
+- [X] feat: border colors on highlight
-- [ ] fix: retheme colors so primary is brighter than non-primary on dark mode
+- [X] fix: retheme colors so primary is brighter than non-primary on dark mode => DONE, changed from primary to active thingy
-- [ ] feat: dark mode via Material UI
-- [ ] feat: Responsive - support large monitors
+- [X] feat: Responsive - support large monitors by turning into columns
+- [ ] feat: color each group
-- [ ] feat: border colors on highlight
+- [ ] feat: click Chip to highlight ingredients
-- [ ] fix: migrate - move constants.js to constants.json
+- [ ] ref: move index.js content to components in `features/`

 <details>
 <summary>Old Changes</summary>